wrussell1999/food-flex-discord/README.md

 Voting is closed and a results message will be sent.

-**NOTE:** If you submit a picture and don't vote, you are disqualified
+**NOTE:** If you submit a picture and don't vote, you are disqualified.

 ## Tools